 If you fail your driving test on the first try, it can be incredibly frustrating.
-After all, you’ve been practising and practising in the hopes of soon being able to drive on your own.
+After all, you’ve been practising and practising with automatic driving lessons or manual driving lessons in the hopes of soon being able to drive on your own.
 It may make you feel better to know that out of the 82,809 Perth learner drivers that sat their tests in metro Perth in 2018, 55.1% failed their practical driving test, so you are certainly not alone.
 If you’re yet to sit your practical driving assessment, here are 10 great driving test tips to pass your driving test first time.

 Read on for some of the most common reasons people fail their driving tests and what you can do to improve your chances of passing next time.

 What Driving Assessors Are Looking For

 The practical driving assessment will take approximately 35 minutes to complete at Western Australian Department of Vehicle Services locations.
 Practical Driving Assessors are put in place to ensure you meet the Driver Licensing Competency Standards.
 This document represents what the Western Australian Department of Transport expects of a competent and experienced driver.
 Whilst students may believe the assessors to follow these standards very strictly, this is to ensure the utmost safety of drivers on Australian roads.